 The Parties Settled the Lawsuit in June, 2013

 In June, 2013, the parties reached a mutually-acceptable settlement of the lawsuit under which Kolbe Honda denied all wrongdoing, but nonetheless reacquired the Honda Accord in exchange for an undisclosed amount of compensation.

 Lemon Law Attorney Advises Consumers to Check Their Purchase Contracts

-The Law Office of Michael R. Vachon, Esq. advises all consumers to check their automobile purchase contracts to see if their vehicle license fees, registration, transfer, and titling fees were properly disclosed.
+The Law Office of Michael Vachon, LL.M. advises all consumers to check their automobile purchase contracts to see if their vehicle license fees, registration, transfer, and titling fees were properly disclosed.
 If you purchased your automobile before January 1, 2012, and the dealer lumped all of these charges together in a single line item (instead of itemizing each amount separately as required by California law), then you may be entitled to a refund.

 If you have any questions about this lawsuit, your transaction with Kolbe Honda, or any other lemon law or consumer fraud matter, please call the Law Office of Michael Vachon, LL.M. at 1-855-4-LEMON-LAW (1-855-453-6665).
 Please also feel free to email us your questions.
 Consultations are always Free!

 - Back to Lemon Law Rules Home Page

 - Back to Lemon Law Attorney Home Page